On the Impossibility of Convergence of Mixed Strategies with No Regret Learning: Introduction

 Most popular online learning dynamics, such as \textit{Online-Mirror-Descent}~\citep{nemirovsky1983problem} (or \textit{Follow-the-Regularized Leader}~\cite{shalev2011online}) strategies, can easily be verified to satisfy all three of these assumptions.
 Our main contribution is to show that if both players deploy strategies satisfying the above three properties, and the stage game possesses a unique completely mixed NE\footnote{We note that any $2\times2$ game that possesses only completely mixed NE, can be shown to possess one unique NE, which is also the unique correlated equilibrium of the game~\citep{phade2019geometry}.
-These games are designated as \textit{competitive games} by~\citet{calvo2006set}.
+These games are designated as \textit{competitive games} in an unpublished manuscript by~\citet{calvo2006set}.
 These games have been of special interest in the design of experiments to test the performance of NE as a predictor of behavior in games as they have an unambiguous NE.
 For example,~\citet{selten2008stationary,binmore2001does} refer to these games as completely mixed $2\times 2$ games.}, then their mixed actions \textit{cannot} converge to Nash NE.
 We denote the unique NE of the stage game by the tuple $(p^*,q^*)$, where $0 < p^*, q^* < 1$ denote the equilibrium strategies of playing action $1$ by players $1$ and $2$ respectively.
-In Theorem~\ref{thm:lastiteratedivergence}, we prove the following statement for any such game (described here informally):
+In Theorem~\ref{thm:lastiteratedivergence}, we prove the following statement for any such game (described here informally): Our proof technique isolates the ensuing stochasticity in either of the player's realizations as a critical ingredient underlying these \textit{last-iterate oscillations}.
+In particular, we prove Theorem~\ref{thm:lastiteratedivergence} via contradiction: suppose, instead, that the sequence of mixed strategies $(\bm{P_t},\bm{Q_t})$ converged to $(p^*,q^*)$, which implies that $\bm{Q_t} \to q^*$.
+We show that this would cause sufficient stochasticity by itself to necessitate $\bm{P_t}$ to oscillate with a positive probability \textit{as a fundamental consequence} of no-regret (together with the mean-based and monotonic properties).
+The intuition for why stochasticity in realizations is the primary cause of last-iterate oscillations is contained in an elementary ``warm-up'' argument provided in Theorem~\ref{thm:warmup}, which shows that the iterates of player $1$ oscillate even in an idealized scenario in which player $2$ has already converged to his NE strategy, i.e. $q_t = q^*$ for all $t \geq 1$.